 Did your thread break?
 It is probably that the thread bound up as it was unspooling.
 A thread loop caught the bottom of the spool and that slight hang-up caused the break.
 But if that isn’t the case, you might be tempted to change the needle.
 Good idea.

-My system is that if I get two breaks in short order, I change the needle.
+If you read it earlier, sorry, but it is worth repeating: My system is that if I get two breaks in short order, I change the needle.
 One thread break can be any random thing.
-Some people change by time sewing, or stitch count, and others change every day, or at the start of a project.
+Some people change according to time sewing, or stitch count, and others change every day, or at the start of a project.
 Do whatever works for you.
 But the needles wear, and you can’t see it with your eyes, even with those 2x reading glasses from the Dollar Store.

 With a fresh needle, good tensions and a clean bobbin case area (called the race) you can be assured that any thread breaks now are something you’re not doing right up top.
 Check it out thoroughly.